 Some will take you by Oak Creek, a beautiful area that contrasts the rest of the Sedona area.
 It’s a beautiful and bubbling creek that feels miles away from the tourist traffic.

 The main strip in town has some cute shops and great restaurants.
 The real draw, though, is the incredible red-rock views overlooking this town.
-It’s a four-season paradise as the light snows provide a drastic showcase against the striking rocks in winter.

 The following are some of the best guided tours of Sedona and its surroundings: